Life · Money · Meaning

 This is why the life can look right on paper and feel wrong from the inside.
 Why the house, the job, the car, the pension can be arranged exactly as intended and something still goes quiet underneath.
 It is not a sign that you are ungrateful.
 It is a sign that the instrument you have been handed only measures one dimension of six.

-We do not have to look far to start seeing reasons.
+The gap between how our lives could be, and how they feel, has never been wider.
 Politics is dividing families, communities are thinner, economies are stretching.
 The cost of being alive has risen faster than most people's ability to keep up with it.
-Loneliness is an epidemic with a body count.
-Into the space where guidance, ritual, and conversation used to live, the algorithm has moved in; more confident, loud, and unaccountable.
+Into the space where guidance, ritual, and conversation used to live, the algorithm has moved in — more confident, loud, and unaccountable.

 Our lives are a story to be written, and we hold the pen.
 Every action we take ripples out.